The crypto SMSF allows investors to integrate digital assets into their retirement strategy — but how do they work?

 A robust superannuation investment strategy is one of the most fundamental elements in the success of any long-term retirement plan.
 Choosing the right superannuation fund and strategy for you, however, can be difficult.
 Australian investors are presented with a dizzying array of funds and options- industry funds, retail funds, corporate funds, and public sector funds, and within each of these fund types there are different underlying funds and different investment portfolios.

-A self managed super fund (“SMSF”) allows an investor to take direct control over their investments and execute their own superannuation strategy.
+A self managed super fund (“SMSF”) are often used to take direct control by investors over their investments and execute their own superannuation strategy.
 However establishing and managing your own SMSF can be a complex process, as there are many regulatory requirements that must be met.

 An SMSF requires careful research, planning, and in-depth due diligence, as well as ongoing annual monitoring and auditing.
 An SMSF is a complex investment vehicle that is not appropriate for everyone due to the high running costs and compliance demands.

-There are advantages to having an SMSF however, the biggest of which is generally considered that it allows investors to be more in the investment driving seat and execute far more flexible investment strategies — including investment strategies focused on digital assets and cryptocurrencies.
+There may be advantages to having an SMSF however, the biggest of which is generally considered that it allows investors to be more in the investment driving seat and execute far more flexible investment strategies — including investment strategies focused on digital assets and cryptocurrencies.

 Ensuring that you’re compliant when establishing your own crypto SMSF can be a difficult process.
 While the ATO explicitly allows for cryptocurrency investments by a SMSF, there are many tax considerations that must be understood before getting started.